MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 ## Refining the probability model

 One of the first things I noticed with this dynamic keyboard is that if I press `e`, the next suggested character is an empty space.
 I checked, and this is statistically correct.
 But it doesn't make sense to suggest an empty space as the second character of a movie title -- or any English sentence for that matter.

-Therefore, I tried out using a more granular probability model.
+To alleviate this corner case, I tried out using a more granular probability model.
 I baked in the position of the next character.
 This essentially boils down to performing more counting and storing more values.

 $$P(c_i \mid c_{i-1}) = \frac{\sum_{w \in W}\sum_{j = 1}^{|w|} \mathbb{1}(i = j, w_{j-1} = c_{i-1}, w_j = c_i)}{\sum_{w \in W}\sum_{j = 1}^{|w|} \mathbb{1}(i = j, w_{j-1} = c_{i-1})}$$